amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(1) - In-place sorting (excluding the space for the heap)

 ### Approach
+Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure.
+It solves the sorting problem by first building a max-heap from the input array, then repeatedly extracting the maximum element from the heap and placing it at the end of the sorted array.
+The algorithm works by treating the array as a complete binary tree and maintaining the heap property where parent nodes are larger than their children.
+This approach provides consistent O(n log n) performance and is performed in-place.

+**Detailed Step-by-Step Approach:**
-1. Build a max-heap from the array.
+1. **Build Max-Heap**: Transform the input array into a max-heap by starting from the last non-leaf node and performing heapify operations upwards to the root.
-2. Swap the root (maximum element) with the last element.
+2. **Extract Maximum**: Swap the root (maximum element) with the last element of the heap.
-3. Reduce the heap size by 1 and heapify the root.
+3. **Reduce Heap Size**: Decrease the heap size by 1 (effectively removing the last element, which is now the maximum).
+4. **Heapify Root**: Restore the max-heap property by heapifying the new root element down the tree.
-4. Repeat until the heap size is 1.
+5. **Repeat**: Continue steps 2-4 until the heap size is reduced to 1.
+6. The algorithm maintains that after each extraction, the remaining elements form a valid max-heap, and the extracted elements are placed in sorted order at the end of the array.

 ### JavaScript Implementation
 ```javascript